yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `BuiltInCommandCatalog()`
 - concrete `CommandBase` subclasses

 The Python surface is generated from the same built-in command catalog.
-Every built-in command currently has a Python class in `bindings/CoreBindings.cpp`.
+Every built-in command has a Python class in `bindings/CoreBindings.cpp`.

 <!-- BEGIN GENERATED: built-in-python-command-surface -->
 ### Built-in Python command classes